ChrstphrHll/npc_gen/students/Rivik Connak.md

   int: 10
   str: 15
   wis: 13
-track: Assault
-trait: I don't part with my money easily and will haggle tirelessly to get the best deal possible.
-trait1: Hearty
-trait2: Neutral
 year: 3
+guild: Elkenval
+partyID: 30
 ---
 # Rivik Connak
 ---
 ### Description
 - 3rd year Triton Monk in Elkenval
-- wavy white hair that's parted to the right, Orange eyes, and Olive skin
+- wavy white hair that's parted to the right, Pale Brown eyes, and Olive skin
 - Is Hearty and Neutral, and has Humanity as their ideal

 ### Organizations